nibrivia/jekyll-now/_posts/2016-02-12-playing-with-huffpolster.md

 Even better, someone wrote a library to do it for you! (https://github.com/rOpenGov/pollstR)

 This allows the gathering of a *lot* of data really easily, although it can take a while.
-The following gathers all data for the 2016 primary for each party, including all national and state polls.
+The following gathers all data for the 2016 primary for the democrats (the republicans are too much of a mess), including all national and state polls.
 Whoosh, data!

 {% highlight r %}
 d_polls <- pollstr_polls(topic = "2016-president-dem-primary", state = "US", max_pages=500)
-r_polls <- pollstr_polls(topic = "2016-president-gop-primary", state = "US", max_pages=500)
 length(d_polls$polls[,"id"])
 {% endhighlight %}